peterngineering/redshorts-linux/README.md

 	*  RPMS here are not yet signed yet.
 You may re-use any you find and call them your own as you see fit, just share back any changes please.
 Crediting me in any way is not necessary or required.

+    *  SRPMS here have been tested to build against both RSEL and Redshorts using mock.

 	*  Links for upstream source(s) that are NOT changed are at the bottom of this page.